whatpulse/linux-external-pcap-service/README.md

 When WhatPulse runs as an AppImage or in other restricted environments, it may not have direct access to capture network packets.
 This service runs alongside WhatPulse to provide network monitoring capabilities by:

-- Capturing network traffic using system-level access
+- Capturing network traffic using high-performance PF_RING or traditional PCap
 - Filtering and processing packet data safely
 - Forwarding relevant statistics to WhatPulse via local connection